chinmayshrivastav/2DT-R/README.md

 # 2DT-R
-Targetted to implement a rectangular box detector to capture a human standing in a corridor, also calculating distances to his right and his left and then comparing those values.
+Targetted to implement an April tag detector, by capturing a video stream of tags from mobile and then performing tag detection.
+Done in ROS and OpenCV